Ingenico-NPS-Latam/nps-sdk-android/README.md

 **To Process payments with nps-android-sdk you should follow the following steps**

 1. Customer device ask to Merchant Backend for a clientSession ID
 2. Merchant Backend does CreateClientSession() on Ingenico NPS Latam
 3. Ingenico NPS Latam responses the CreateClientSession() with a clientsession ID
 4. The clientsession ID is sended to customer device
+5. Client Device shows credit card input data form
+6. Customer completes the form with credit card data
-5. Customer device uses clientsession ID to request CreatePaymentMethodToken() on Ingenico NPS Latam sending all sensitive payment details
+7. Customer device uses clientsession ID to request CreatePaymentMethodToken() on Ingenico NPS Latam sending all sensitive payment details.
+This token is a one time used token.
-6. Ingenico NPS Latam responses with a Token (This token can be used just one time)
+8. Ingenico NPS Latam responses with a PaymentMethodToken (This token can be used just one time)
-7. Customer device sends the Token to Merchant Backend
+9. Customer device sends PaymentMethodToken to Merchant Backend
-8. Merchant Backend requests any type of payment using the token received
+10. Merchant Backend requests any type of payment using the token received
-9. Ingenico NPS Latam responses the payment made.
+11. Ingenico NPS Latam responses the payment made.
+12. Merchant Backend sends payment response to customer device.
+13. And finally customer device shows payment response to the customer

 ##  Installation